Suzuki Fronx: Vietnam

-The Fronx was launched in Malaysia on 18 November 2025.
-Imported from Indonesia, It is available in the sole hybrid trim, powered by a 1.5-litre K15C mild hybrid powertrain.

 Mexico

 The Fronx went on sale in Mexico on 25 August 2023, in the sole GLX Boostergreen variant powered by the 1.5-litre K15C mild hybrid petrol engine.

 Middle East

 The Fronx was launched in the GCC on 16 July 2023, powered by the 1.5-litre K15C mild hybrid petrol engine, available in GL and GLX grades.

 Oceania

 Australia

 The Fronx was launched in Australia on 29 July 2025, in the sole Hybrid variant imported from India, powered by the 1.5-litre K15C mild hybrid petrol engine.
 Unlike other export markets (excluding Japan), the Australian model comes with several changes and additions compared to the Indian model such as an electronic parking brake and 5-lug wheels.

 New Zealand

 The Fronx was launched in New Zealand on 7 July 2025, in the sole GLX variant, powered by the 1.5-litre K15C mild hybrid petrol engine.

 South Africa

 The Fronx was launched in South Africa on 15 August 2023, with two trim levels: GL and GLX; it is powered by the 1.5-litre K15B petrol engine paired to either a 5-speed manual or 4-speed automatic.